-Double chocolate doughnuts with a chocolate ganache frosting
+Double chocolate doughnuts – these grain free doughnuts are with buckwheat flours with a sweet chocolate ganache frosting.

 This one is for my true die hard choc-a-aholics, c’mon where are you?
 You need not be shy about your undying over for chocolate.
 I mean after all isn’t chocolate brimming with endorphins?
 You know that stimuli to the nervous system that evokes pleasure?
 Still feeling guilty?